Things to Do at National Museum of Burkina Faso

 What to See & Do

-Discover ancient pottery, tools, and artifacts that trace human settlement in the region back thousands of years, providing insights into prehistoric civilizations of the Sahel
+Ancient pottery, tools, and artifacts that trace human settlement in the region back thousands of years

 Practical Information